Coryf65/OOPS/README.md

 - Inheritance and Constructors

+### Abstraction
+---

+The meaning of abstraction is, you don't need to explain everything.
+In our real life, we have vehicles such as cars, motorcycles and scooters.
+People only know how to drive these vehicles.
+It's not necessary to know how the vehicle runs or how petrol or diesel works in that vehicle.

+So when we define an abstract we don't need to explain everything.
+It's a type of class, but you cannot create an instance (object) of it.
+In other words you cannot create an instance of the class.
+Now you might ask why do we not create an instance of an abstract class?
+The answer is that when we create or define an abstract class, it's not complete.

+You must inherit this class and define its methods and properties on this new derived class.

 - Abstract Classes

 	- Used only to provide code reuse to derived classes.
 Has code that is useful to the sub classes.